 - One of the traditional methods is to sell the property and divide the profit.

 - In another method, the court divides the property physically.

 There are many other factors that the court may consider before proceeding with the California Partition Action.
-Thus, consider hiring a real estate attorney as they can help you in the lawsuit.
-Some of the legal aspects that you may want to understand before the hearing in the court are Rent, mortgages, and other improvements made in the property.
+Thus, consider hiring a real estate attorney, as they can help you in the lawsuit.
+Some of the legal aspects you may want to understand before the hearing in the court are Rent, mortgages, and other improvements made in the property.